sharkoil/variancepro/COMPLETE_IMPLEMENTATION_SUMMARY.md

 3. **Test enhanced analysis:**
    - Upload CSV data as usual
-   - Ask for "variance analysis" or "trend analysis"
+   - Ask for "quantitative analysis" or "trend analysis"
    - Response should include document context and show "📚 *Enhanced with insights from uploaded documents*"

 ### **Technical Details:**